jordanmontt/RewriteToolsSet/README.md

 ## How to open it

-When you downloaded the tool using the above code, it will be added to the Tools menu.
-You just have to click it and it will open.
+When you have downloaded the tool using the above code, it will be added to the Tools menu.
+You just have to click it.

 ![Tools's menu](https://i.imgur.com/jl7MxSD.png)

-Another option is to run the following code in a Playground:

-`RewriteBasicEditorPresenter open`